 Tutoring can definitely increase not just aptitude but also enthusiasm.
 And just as parents don’t always make the best coaches, we also don’t always make the best tutors, either.
 Besides, kids often progress faster and more willingly when they work with mentors they don’t already know.
 And the good news, raising academic confidence by teaching learning skills in one subject can pay off in increased academic confidence across the board.
 So if your child is struggling with critical reading, vocabulary or math skills, why not try a local tutoring service?
 Your child has nothing to lose and much to gain.

-Kids need to feel successful today to become successful tomorrow, and activities can help them experience positive growth gradually.
+Kids need to feel successful today to become successful tomorrow, and after school activities in Calgary can help them experience positive growth gradually.
 If you don’t channel your child’s energy, video games, TV-watching, sedentary activities will always be a temptation.
 If you want engaged, involved, smiling kids, find them some activities they enjoy.
 You will be so glad you did.

 Christina is a journalist and author grateful for the opportunities she had to contribute to the school literary journal and newspaper.
 She also worked off some of her teenage angst on the soccer field, on the softball diamond and in the school pool.
 Her latest book is The Art Of Making Time For Yourself.